cameraui/docs/detection/faces.md

 # Face recognition

-Face recognition spots faces on your cameras, recognizes people you have enrolled, and groups the ones it doesn't know yet.[^license] It builds on [object detection](/detection/ai-backends), so it needs an AI backend with face support enabled on the camera.
+Face recognition spots faces on your cameras, recognizes people you have enrolled, and groups the ones it doesn't know yet.[^license] It builds on [object detection](/detection/ai-backends), and the camera needs an AI backend in two places under its **Plugins** tab: **Face** finds the faces, **Face Recognition** turns each one into something camera.ui can compare.
+Without the second one faces are found but never named.
 If the camera detects objects itself without reporting where they are (many Reolink models), enable [Object Assist](/detection/ai-backends#object-assist) so faces get a proper crop.

 <Shot src="/img/detection/faces-view.png" alt="Faces view with known and unknown faces" />